Knative Services are used to deploy applications. This topic describes how to create a Knative Service.

 Step 2: Access the Knative Service

-After the Knative Service is created, point the domain name of the Knative Service to the IP address of the access gateway.
+After the Knative Service is created, point the domain name of the Knative Service to the IP address of the access gateway by modifying the hosts file.
 Then, you can use the domain name to access the Knative Service.
 Perform the following steps:

-- Modify your hosts file to point the domain name of the Knative Service to the IP address
+- Modify the hosts file to point the domain name of the Knative Service to the IP address

 of the gateway.
 Example: